docker-library/docs/plone/content.md

 The official Docker images for Plone 5.x and Plone 4.x are available here.

+**IMPORTANT**

+-   Plone 4.x is no longer supported.
+-   Plone 5.x is out of maintenance support, and will exit security support on 2024-10-31.
+-   It is strongly recommended to migrate to the latest available Plone version.
+See https://plone.org/download/release-schedule for details.

 Beginning with Plone 6.x, the frontend and backend run in separate Docker images.

 -   [Plone Backend](https://github.com/plone/plone-backend)